 Physical therapy, for some conditions, has been found to be as effective as surgery.
 Consider physical therapy before undergoing expensive and invasive surgeries.

 We are here to help!
-Please let your physical therapist know of any other issues or new concerns.
+Please let your PT or OT know of any other issues or new concerns.
 We work on the entire body, so chances are we can help.
 If physical therapy is an option for treating your child’s new condition, we may modify their current plan of care.
 Or we may establish a separate plan of care to address the other condition(s).
 We’ll work with you to determine the best path to getting your child better.

-Physical therapists’ end goal is for patients to get to the point where they can maintain on their own.
+PT's and OT’s end goal is for patients to get to the point where they can maintain on their own.
 In order to do that, they will push your child beyond their comfort zone a little bit.
-Physical therapists will encourage your child to go beyond what they think they can do to help them live their best life.
+Therapists will encourage your child to go beyond what they think they can do to help them live their best life.
 Most people only go to therapy a few times each week.
 Stretching and strengthening exercises need to be done almost daily to get the improvement your child needs.
 Your child’s exercises are like eating a salad: you’re not going to have a healthy diet if you eat a salad once a week and eat cake the rest of the week, they need to become part of your daily routine.
-And yes, physical therapists can tell if someone is doing their home exercises or not.
+And yes, therapists can tell if someone is doing their home exercises or not.

 Pediatric physical therapy helps you learn to move.
 This can include rolling, crawling, walking, jumping, and navigating stairs and obstacles.
 Pediatric physical therapy is teaching gross motor activities.
 Pediatric occupational therapy teaches you how to complete tasks that are part of daily life, such as dressing—zippering and buttoning, eating—holding a utensil, and taking care of yourself.
 Pediatric occupational therapy is teaching fine motor tasks.
 It is common for both physical therapists and occupational therapists to work with doctors, nurses, social workers, speech or recreational therapists.